gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

     - accessory components
     - neutral components
     - forbidden components
-    - exchangeables these components can be functionally replaced by other components (usualy by analogs or homologs)
+    - exchangeables these components can be functionally replaced by other components (usually by analogs or homologs)

 Hmmer is run on the corresponding set of HMM profiles, and the hits are filtered according to criteria defined by the user (see :ref:`Hmmer options <hmmer-options>` and :ref:`HMMReport`).